Mat-dp/mat-dp-core/README.md

 # Mat-dp core
 ## *Material Demand Projections Model*

 Welcome to the Mat-dp core.
-This repo represents the core of the MAT-dp project, which aims to deliver user-friendly and open-access software to study the environmental implications of materials used for building low-carbon systems.
+This repo represents the core of the Mat-dp project, which aims to deliver user-friendly and open-access software to study the environmental implications of materials used for building low-carbon systems.

 # Installation and launch